pereznetworks/My-Tic-Tac-Toe-Game/README.md

            appear to win or lose 'naturally'.
            without purely 'programmed responses'.

-           Since this give the human player a chance to win... it's more fun for the human player.
+           Since this gives the human player a chance to win... it's more fun for the human player.

   4:  When the a player wins...